How to: Dental Implant Aftercare

 Congratulations!
 You’ve got brand new implants and your teeth look great!
-What about implant aftercare?
+What about dental implant aftercare?

 Immediately after your operation you will need to follow some steps.
-You can read our blog on healing after dental surgery to get the basics.
 More implant specific aftercare is as follows.
 The metal implant should be cleaned the same way you clean a tooth, however, avoid chewing until the tooth is placed on top of the implant.
 Ensure clean gauze is firmly placed over the site of the implants for an hour.
 When the gauze is too bloody, change it.

 Implant aftercare: Bleeding.